yedpodtrzitko/godot-docs/classes/class_rdpipelinemultisamplestate.rst

 - void **set_sample_masks** **(** :ref:`int[]<class_int>` value **)**
 - :ref:`int[]<class_int>` **get_sample_masks** **(** **)**

-The sampleSee the `sample mask Vulkan documentation <https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#fragops-samplemask>`__ for more details.
+The sample mask array.
+See the `sample mask Vulkan documentation <https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#fragops-samplemask>`__ for more details.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`